How to Backtest Stock Chart Patterns: A Step-by-Step Guide Using Real Data

 Bull Flag Success Rate: Updated Data From 24 Million Chart Patterns

-Updated 2026 analysis of bull flag success rates across 24 million chart patterns.
+Updated 2026 analysis of bull flag success rates across 25M+ historical chart patterns.
 Real win rates by timeframe, what separates winners from losers, and how bull flags compare to random entries.